Our Data Protection Services

 - Consulting on technical and organisational measures

-- Systematic and comprehensive assessment of personal aspects of natural persons
+- Systematic and comprehensive assessment of personal aspects relating to natural persons: This involves procedures that analyze or predict personal data.

-- Large-scale processing of sensitive data or personal data on criminal convictions or offences
+- Extensive processing of sensitive data or data relating to criminal convictions or offenses: This refers to large amounts of special categories of personal data.

-- Specific DSG and GDPR requirements for handling personal data in online marketing campaigns
+- Advice on specific requirements of the FADP and GDPR for the handling of personal data in online marketing.

-- Social media marketing and the DSG / GDPR
+- Guidance for social media marketing taking into account the DSG / GDPR.

-- Analytics, cookies, tracking and many other subject areas
+- Support with analytics, cookies, tracking and many other data protection topics.

 Data protection certifications create trust.
 A data protection seal of approval, for example the "ePrivacy Label", tells your customers that your data is highly secure and complies with the provisions of data protection legislation.